daniel3489/Deep-Learning-Specialization-Coursera/Course 3 - Structuring Machine Learning Projects/week2 quiz.md

     The results from this analysis implies that the team’s highest priority should be to bring more foggy pictures into the training set so as to address the 8.0% of errors in that category.
 True/False?

-    - [x] False because this would depend on how easy it is to add this data and how much you think your team thinks it’ll help.
+    - [x] False because it depends on how easy it is to add foggy data.
+If foggy data is very hard and costly to collect, it might not be worth the team’s effort.
     - [ ] True because it is the largest category of errors.
-As discussed in lecture, we should prioritize the largest category of error to avoid wasting the team’s time.
+We should always prioritize the largest category of error as this will make the best use of the team's time.
     - [ ] True because it is greater than the other error categories added together (8.0 > 4.1+2.2+1.0).
-    - [ ] False because data augmentation (synthesizing foggy images by clean/non-foggy images) is more efficient.
+    - [ ] First start with the sources of error that are least costly to fix.

 9. You can buy a specially designed windshield wiper that help wipe off some of the raindrops on the front-facing camera.
 Based on the table from the previous question, which of the following statements do you agree with?